Intelligent Rebuilds in vSAN

-In vSAN 6.6, this rebuild and repairing process has been enhanced through the concept of "partial repairs."
-Previous editions of vSAN would only be able to successfully execute a repair effort if there were enough resources to repair all of the degraded, or absent components in entirety.
-The repair process in vSAN 6.6 will take a more opportunistic approach to healing by repairing as many degraded, or absent components as possible, even if there are insufficient resources to ensure full compliance.
+In some data resynchronization circumstances, vSAN uses the concept of "partial repairs."
+In older editions of vSAN, a repair would only be able to successfully execute a repair effort if there were enough resources to repair all of the degraded, or absent components in entirety.
+Partial repairs will take a more opportunistic approach to healing by repairing as many degraded, or absent components as possible, even if there are insufficient resources to ensure full compliance.
 The effective result is that an object might remain non-compliant after a partial repair, but will still gain increased availability from those components that are able to be repaired.

 Any remaining components that are not repaired to meet their full level of compliance according to the SPBM policy will be repaired as soon as enough capacity resources become available.